inquaid/inquaid/README.md

 - 💞️ I’m looking to collaborate on project
 - 📫
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: none
+- ⚡ Fun fact: i do daydreaming

 <!---
 inquaid/inquaid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.